nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `addL c/12 n/CS2103T` will add the label "CS2103T" to the 12th contact on the contact list
+* `addL c/12 n/CS2103T` will add the label "CS2103T" to the 12th contact on the contact list.

-### Removing a label from a contact : `deleteL`
+### Removing a label from a contact: `deleteL`

 Removes a label from an existing contact in the address book.
 If contact is last remaining person with said label, label is removed from the label list.
 Throws an exception if contact or label does not exist.